THI-CSI/decentralized_iam_battery_data/cloud/docs/api.md

   example/testkeys/oem_decrypted_key.pem
 ```

-This will create PUT, POST, GET and DELETE payloads
-signed and encrypted using `example/testkeys/bms_decrypted_key.pem`.
+This will create payloads for each endpoint signed and encrypted using `example/testkeys/bms_decrypted_key.pem`.
 These payloads can be used to test the different endpoints.

 ---